 - 3047 Moore

 This captivating performer was described by Carl Cunningham in the Houston Post as having “succeeded in avoiding all the overdone playing styles of the most famous flutists today.”
-In American Record Guide, flutist Christopher Chaffee wrote, “if you have not heard her playing, you should.”
-Porter “played with graceful poise,” noted Allan Kozinn in The New York Times.
+In American Record Guide, flutist Christopher Chaffee wrote, “If you have not heard her playing, you should.”
+Ms. Porter “played with graceful poise,” noted Allan Kozinn in The New York Times.
 And Geraldine Freedman, writing in the Albany Gazette, commented, “Amy Porter showed that she’s not only very versatile but that she can do everything well.
 She chose a program that tested every aspect of her playing from a Baroque sensibility to using the instrument as a vehicle of sound effects, and she met each challenge with passion, skill and much musicality.”

-In 2006 Porter became the first performing artist to be awarded the University of Michigan’s Henry Russel Award for distinguished scholarship and conspicuous ability as a teacher.
-Her popular study guide on the German composer Sigfrid Karg-Elert elicited the following comment from Spanish Flute Society: “strength, beauty, a captivating and seductive force, sensitivity, perfection and a sense of humor characterize the impressive American flautist Amy Porter.”
+In 2006 Ms. Porter became the first performing artist to be awarded the University of Michigan’s Henry Russel Award for distinguished scholarship and conspicuous ability as a teacher.
+Her popular study guide on the German composer Sigfrid Karg-Elert elicited the following comment from the Spanish Flute Society: “Strength, beauty, a captivating and seductive force, sensitivity, perfection and a sense of humor characterize the impressive American flautist Amy Porter.”

 She has won praise both as a recording artist and as a chamber musician.
 Corinna da Fonseca-Wollheim, in her New York Times review of the CD In Translation: Selections from J.S.
-Bach’s Cello Suites on the Equilibrium label, applauded Porter for her “gleaming, lyrical reading” of those works.
+Bach’s Cello Suites on the Equilibrium label, applauded Ms. Porter for her “gleaming, lyrical reading” of those works.
 As a member of Trio Virado with violist Juan-Miguel Hernandez and guitarist João Luiz, she recorded Mangabeira, a CD featuring works by Piazzolla, Brouwer, Hand, Assad, and Luiz, about which Ken Keaton wrote in American Record Guide: “First let me say that these are fine musicians, and they present a set of performances that are unfailingly strong, expressive, and imaginative.”